codr7/alisp/README.md

 [1 3 5]
 ```

-`map` may be used to apply specified function to specified sequence, it returns a new iterator.
+`map` may be used to apply specified function to specified sequence, it returns a lazy iterator.

 ```
   (map (\ [Int] [Int] _.(+ 7)) [1 2 3])